-This little puppet theater and felt board area is so cute, my kids loved playing in the puppet booth.
+This little puppet theater and felt board area are so cute, my kids loved playing in the puppet booth.

-This large room with a stuffed buffalo is a big draw, there are lots of pictures, facts, bones, and skins to investigate alongside a huge picture window overlooking some of the prairie.
+This large room with a stuffed buffalo is a big draw, there are lots of pictures, facts, bones, and skins to investigate alongside a huge picture window overlooking some of the prairies.

 You can see the bones better there, along with one of the other taxidermy displays, and other exhibits.
-There are several little spots with mini videos, and then there is a main theater that plays a 15 minute video talking about the importance of reintroducing prairie to the environment, the refuge’s past and goals, etc.
+There are several little spots with mini videos, and then there is the main theater that plays a 15-minute video talking about the importance of reintroducing prairie to the environment, the refuge’s past and goals, etc.